 Want to Learn More About Management in Related Industries?

-All hospitality, travel, and tourism-related industries have commonalities, however, specific unique factors influence management in each industry.
+All hospitality, travel, and tourism-related industries have commonalities; however, specific, unique factors influence management in each industry.
 You can learn more about management within related industries in the following articles.

 More Tips to Grow Your Business

-Revfine.com is a knowledge platform for the hospitality & travel industry.
-Professionals use our insights, strategies and actionable tips to get inspired, optimise revenue, innovate processes and improve customer experience.
-You can find all hotel & hospitality tips in the categories Revenue Management, Marketing & Distribution, Hotel Operations, Staffing & Career, Technology and Software.
+Revfine.com is the leading knowledge platform for the hospitality and travel industry.
+Professionals use our insights, strategies, and actionable tips to get inspired, optimize revenue, innovate processes, and improve customer experience.

 This article is written by:

 Hi, I am Martijn Barten, founder of Revfine.com.
-I am specialized in optimizing revenue by combining revenue management with marketing strategies.
-I have over 15 years of experience developing, implementing, and managing revenue management and marketing strategies and processes for individual properties and multi-properties.
+With 20 years of experience in the hospitality industry, I specialize in optimizing revenue by combining revenue management with marketing strategies.
+I have successfully developed, implemented, and managed revenue management and marketing strategies for individual properties and multi-property portfolios.